dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 ## Schemascii

 In late September 2022 I was fooling around with the PCB's of the Armdroid and wanted to make circuit diagrams.
 I am not trained in and major EDA software like KiCad, and none I know of run in a Web browser at any rate, so I decided to do ASCII art drawings.
-The closest thing to what I wanted -- Jovansonlee Cesar's [svgbob](https://github.com/ivanceras/svgbob) -- doesn't quite work the way I want it to, so I decided to write my own program.
-Schemascii is designed specifically for circuit diagrams, and is written in Python so it can be embedded into a Python-Markdown-rendered site (which is what this site is, and what I plan to do once Schemascii is complete.)
-The code for Schemascii is on GitHub: <https://github.com/dragoncoder047/schemascii>
+The closest thing to what I wanted -- Jovansonlee Cesar's [svgbob](https://github.com/ivanceras/svgbob) -- doesn't quite work the way I want it to, so I wrote my own program.
+Schemascii is designed specifically for circuit diagrams, and is written in Python so it can be embedded into a Python-Markdown-rendered site (such as my blog).
+There is also a CLI program for rendering standalone images.
+Schemascii is on GitHub: <https://github.com/dragoncoder047/schemascii>

 ---